learn-co-curriculum/dsc-probability-mass-function/README.md

 | $(x_i-\mu)^2$| $(-1.45)^2 = 2.1025$| $(-0.45)^2=0.2025$|$(0.55)^2=0.3025$|$(1.55)^2=2.4025$|$(2.55)^2=6.5025$ |
 | $ p(x_i)(x_i-\mu)^2$|$0.65175$|$0.062775$|$0.045375$|$0.1922$|$0.975375$|$1.927475$|

-As you can see from the far right column, the expected value is equal to 2.45, and the variance is equal to 1.927475.
+As you can see from the far right column, the expected value is equal to 2.45 and the variance is equal to 1.927475.
 Even though for this example these values may not be super informative, you'll learn how these two descriptive quantities are often important parameters in many distributions to come!

-**NOTE**: In some literature, the PMF is also called just the **probability distribution**.
+**NOTE**: In some literature, the PMF is also called the **probability distribution**.
 The phrase distribution function is usually reserved exclusively for the cumulative distribution function CDF.

 ## Summary

-In this lesson you learned more about the probability mass function, and how to get a list of probabilities for each possible value in a discrete random variable, by looking at their frequencies.
+In this lesson, you learned more about the probability mass function and how to get a list of probabilities for each possible value in a discrete random variable by looking at their frequencies.
 You also learned about the concept of expected value and variance for discrete distributions.
 Moving on, you'll learn about probability density functions for continuous variables.